NAMI HelpLine

 • Add on a second antidepressant

-• Add on a medication used for mental illnesses besides depression
+• Add on a medication used for other mental illnesses besides depression

 Two medications approved by the Food and Drug Administration (FDA) for treatment-resistant depression are olanzapine/fluoxetine (Symbyax®) and intranasal esketamine (Spravato®).4 Another option for treatment-resistant depression is ketamine.
-This is given by injection in a clinic setting and improvement in symptoms can be seen in hours.
+This is given by intravenous (IV) infusion in a clinic setting and improvement in symptoms can be seen in hours.
 Unfortunately, at this time it is not known how well this treatment works long-term.5

 Talk therapy has been shown to work for depression, even in people who have not gotten better from medication in the past.6 Therapy can provide tools for dealing with life stressors that medication cannot help.
 It has also been shown that the effects of therapy can last longer than the effects of medications.
 Most people do better on both talk therapy and medication than just one alone.2,6